rapid7/insightconnect-plugins/plugins/extractit/help.md

 #### URL Extractor

-This action is used to extract URL's from a string or file.
+This action is used to extract URLs from a string or file.

 ##### Input